 Common Back Conditions and Yoga Considerations

-Kick Off Your Yoga Practice: Essential Tips
+Kick Off Your Yoga Practice: Essentials That Help

 - Doctor’s Approval: Consult a physician for chronic pain or conditions like herniated discs.